spainisnotequal/read-an-excel-file-js/README.md

 # excel2database-js
-Read an Excel file and write its data to a Postgres database
+Read an Excel file and access its data